 13. Once FreeBSD is installed, you will be asked to set the root user password.

 14. Select the network interface card to do network configuration settings.

 17. Enter the DNS server settings:

 18. Select region and country

 19. Select all the list of services you would like to get started at the time of boot

-20. Enter details of the new user created:
+20. Enter the details of the new user created:

 In this tutorial, we studied about the installation of FreeBSD and the compatibility and other download related features.
-The installation may seem quite a tedious task at first but it is very easy and convenient to install, just like any other software or operating system.
-You just need to make your own preferences and the installer will do the rest for you.
+The installation may seem quite tedious at first, but it is very easy and convenient to install, just like any other software or operating system.
+You just need to make your own preferences, and the installer will do the rest for you.